benc-uk/smilr/docs/containers.md

-# Docker Containers
+# Containers & Docker

-This covers the basic building of the app as Docker images and and pushing into Azure Container Registry.
+This covers the building of the app as Docker images and running as containers, using Docker Compose and and pushing into Azure Container Registry.

-There are two Docker images; one for the frontend server which serves the Angular app to users, and another image for the data API REST service

-# Docker Build Files
+# Docker Images (Node.js)
-The Dockerfiles for both services are based on Alpine Linux and Node.js v8, the Dockerfiles are in the corrisponding node sevice directory, e.g. [node/data-api/Dockerfile](/node/data-api/Dockerfile) and [/node/frontend/Dockerfile](node/frontend/Dockerfile)
+The Dockerfiles for both services are based on Alpine Linux and Node.js v8, the Dockerfiles are in the corresponding node services directories.
+There are two Docker images, one for each micro service:
+ - [node/data-api/Dockerfile](/node/data-api/Dockerfile) For the data API REST service
+ - [node/frontend/Dockerfile](/node/frontend/Dockerfile) For the frontend server which serves the Angular app to users,

+The frontend Dockerfile is multi-stage and will carry out the entire Angular build process without needing the Angular CLI installed on the local machine

+### :exclamation::speech_balloon: Gotcha
+If you want to build the images directly, rather than using Docker Compose, you must do so with the build context set to the root of the project, and point to the Dockerfile, e.g. run `docker build . -f /node/frontend/Dockerfile` from project root (the **microservices-demoapp** directory).

 # Docker Registry - ACR
 It is assumed that your images will be stored in Azure Container Registry (ACR) rather than a public repo (i.e. Dockerhub).